fernand0/python-linkedin-v2/README.md

 ### Developer Authentication

 To connect to LinkedIn as a developer or just to access your own data, you don't even have to implement an OAuth 2.0 flow that involves redirects.
-You can simply use the 4 credentials that are provided to you in your LinkedIn appliation as part of an OAuth 1.0a flow and immediately access your data.
+You can simply use the 4 credentials that are provided to you in your LinkedIn application as part of an OAuth 1.0a flow and immediately access your data.
 Here's how:

 ```python
 from linkedin import linkedin